diogotcorreia/master-thesis/docs/content/ch02-background.typ

 for internal use but also as an open-source project.
 Pyre ships with Pysa,
-a security-focused static taint analysis tool that can be used to detect insecure flows of data.
+a security-focused static taint analysis tool that can be used to detect insecure data flows.

 Pysa can be configured via a JSON file, defining which sources and sinks exist,